EXTREMOPHILARUM/saurabh.photos/content/posts/japan-photo-journey.md

 ---

-## Day 2: Tokyo to Fukuoka - The Delayed 507 Kilometer Journey
+## Day 2: Tokyo to Fukuoka - First Day with the JR Pass
 **Date**: September 30, 2025
 **Distance**: 595.21 km
 **Transport**: 4 trips (trains, walking)
 **Walking**: 6.13 km

-**The Numbers**:
-Woke up at 06:30.
-Activated the 14-day JR Pass at Tokyo Station at 08:00.
-Cost: ¥80,000.
-This pass allows unlimited travel on JR trains (including most Shinkansen) for 14 consecutive days.

-The math: Individual Shinkansen tickets are expensive.
-Tokyo→Fukuoka costs ¥22,320 one way.
-With multiple long-distance routes planned (Tokyo→Fukuoka, Fukuoka→Nagasaki, Hiroshima→Nagoya, Nagano→Tokyo), buying individual tickets would cost approximately ¥110,000-120,000.
-The ¥80,000 pass saves roughly ¥30,000-40,000.

-Boarded Shinkansen to Fukuoka at 09:15.
-Distance: 507.38 kilometers.
-Duration: 3.02 hours.
-Average speed: 168 km/h.
-This is the Nozomi or Mizuho Shinkansen - the fastest tier.
-Except JR Pass doesn't cover Nozomi/Mizuho on this route.
-I took the Sakura Shinkansen instead.
-Slightly slower but covered by the pass.

-Arrived Fukuoka around 12:30.
-Finally on schedule.
-One day late, but on schedule.

-**What Actually Happened (Day 2)**:
+Woke up at 05:30.
+Today was Day 1 of the JR Pass—activated yesterday, effective today.
+I'd done the math yesterday: ¥80,000 for unlimited JR trains for 14 days.
+Activating it a day early would've burned ¥5,714 on an 81.7 km train ride.
+Today's journey: 507 kilometers to Fukuoka.
+This was where the pass started earning its value.

+Left the hotel at 06:00.
+Arrived at Tokyo Station at 06:21.
+Boarded the Shinkansen.

+The reserved seat from yesterday turned out to be unnecessary.
+I'd misunderstood.
+The JR Pass includes reserved seats at no extra cost.
+You just reserve them.
+I'd paid extra for something that was already included.
+This was suboptimal.
+I noted it for future reference.

 The Shinkansen from Tokyo to Fukuoka is an engineering achievement.
 You're traveling at 168 km/h through a country with mountains, tunnels, and earthquakes.
 The ride is smooth enough to balance a coin on its edge on the tray table.
 I tried this.
 It worked.

 Tried photographing through the train window.
 Settings: 1/1000s to freeze motion, f/5.6, ISO 400-800 depending on light.
 Results: mostly motion blur.
 Even at 1/1000s, shooting through moving train windows at 168 km/h produces blur from vibration and relative motion.
-The reflections on the window don't help.
+The reflections don't help.

 Gave up after 15 attempts.
 Watched the scenery instead.
 Rural Japan at 168 km/h: rice fields, small towns, mountains, rivers, more rice fields.
-It was beautiful.
-I have zero usable photos of it.

-Arrived Fukuoka at 12:30.
-Checked into hotel.
-Walked around the city (approximately 6 km total).
-Shot around Canal City, Ohori Park.
-The afternoon light was harsh (midday sun at 13:00-15:00).
-Not ideal for photography but useful for understanding the city layout.

-Returned to hotel at 18:00.
+Beautiful.
+Zero usable photos.

+Made a transfer at Shin-Osaka around 09:54.
+Continued to Fukuoka.
+Arrived Hakata Station at 12:23.
+Finally on schedule.
+One day late, but on schedule.

+Took the subway to the hotel area.
+Check-in was quick.
+Dropped bags, walked around the neighborhood.
+The afternoon plan: visit Dazaifu Tenmangu, a major shrine about 16 kilometers from Fukuoka.

+Caught a train at 14:30.
+Arrived Dazaifu around 15:00.

+Dazaifu Tenmangu is dedicated to Sugawara no Michizane, a scholar and politician from the 9th century.
+He's now the deity of learning.
+Students visit to pray for academic success.
+The shrine is over 1,100 years old.
+The architecture is Shinto traditional: wood, clean lines, minimal ornamentation.
+The main hall was rebuilt in 1591.

+I photographed the main hall, the approach, the surrounding gardens.
+The D7500 + 18-140mm handled it adequately.
+Aperture f/5.6-f/8, ISO 200-400 in daylight.
+The afternoon light was harsh—not ideal—but the architecture held up.

+First real photography day with the kit lens.
+Limitations noticed:
+- Not great in low light (f/3.5 at 18mm, f/5.6 at 140mm maximum aperture)
+- Autofocus hunts in lower contrast
+- Edge sharpness drops at wide apertures

+But it works.
+For one-lens travel photography, it's sufficient.

+Left Dazaifu at 17:04.
+Back to Fukuoka by 17:39.

+Evening plan: Canal City Hakata.
+It's a shopping and entertainment complex built around an artificial canal.
+The design is distinctive—curved architecture, water features, bright colors.
+Not traditional Japanese aesthetic.
+More postmodern shopping mall with ambition.

+Walked from the train station to Canal City.
+About 3.3 kilometers.
+Arrived around 18:00.
+Shot the exterior, the canal, the interior atrium.
+The evening light was better than midday—softer, more directional.

+Took the subway back to the hotel around 19:50.
 Backed up photos to MacBook.
 Day 2 photo count: 143 RAW files.
-Estimated keepers: maybe 8.
+Estimated keepers: maybe 12.

-**Photography Notes**:
-First real photography day with the D7500 + 18-140mm kit lens.
-The lens is adequate in good light.
-At f/5.6-f/8 in daylight, it produces acceptable sharpness.
-Image stabilization helps for handheld shooting at 1/60s-1/125s.

-Limitations noticed:
-- Not great in low light (maximum aperture is f/3.5 at 18mm, f/5.6 at 140mm)
-- Autofocus hunts in lower contrast situations
-- Not sharp at the edges at wide apertures

-But it works.
-For travel photography where carrying one lens is the priority, it's sufficient.

-**Reality Check**:
-Expected Day 1 (now Day 2): Arrive in Fukuoka early, full day of photography.

-Actual Day 2: Arrive at 12:30, half day of photography, still recovering from jet lag and flight delay.

 The 7-hour delay on Day 0 had shifted everything.
-I was now one day behind schedule.
-This would affect the rest of the trip timing.
-But I was in Fukuoka.
+I was one day behind schedule.
+But I was in Fukuoka, I'd visited Dazaifu Tenmangu, photographed Canal City, and the JR Pass was working.
 Photography had officially begun.

 **Photos from This Day**:
 [Add photo gallery here]